 To restate, the breeding objective at Lukefahr Ranch is: To maintain a breeding herd of polled, slick and white-colored STAR cattle of appropriate genetics for the region and where selection is applied to promote high fertility and survival in a low input system.
 A simple strategy is to appropriately select for high fertility and survival.
 To a large extent, a goodly amount of progress has been realized by utilizing no doubt numerous genes for tropical adaptation already found in Senepol and Tuli breeds.
 These breeds combined with Red Angus have formed a composite that has fared well in south Texas since 2005, even over several years of exceptional drought.
 The following photo epitomizes this point.

 Bearing in mind this simple selection strategy that focuses on the cow, there are a few additional criteria that are considered each year when matings are planned at Lukefahr Ranch.
-To illustrate, and more recently adopted, for each planned mating the calf must have at least a 50% blend of Senepol and Tuli genetics (less than 50% Red Angus).
-Involving nearly 10 years of observations and detailed records, cows with higher than 50% Red Angus genetics have generally not fared well (e.g., lower body condition, heavier body eights, and higher milk production).
-Initially, of the total matings planned for 2015 (using genetic software programs) less than 10% of calves were projected to have 50% Red Angus.
-These few planned matings were reassigned to reduce this figure.
+To illustrate, in planning matings for the next year the calf must have at least a 50% blend of Senepol and Tuli genetics (less than 50% Red Angus).
+Involving nearly 10 years of observations and detailed records, cows with higher than 50% Red Angus genetics have generally not fared well (e.g., lower body condition, heavier body weights, and higher milk production).
+Using genetic software programs, if a mating shows the potential calf has 50% or more Red Angus influence other matings are projected until this figure is reduced.

 In addition, since calves are a composite, matings are also planned so that heterosis is not less than 50% (Hetero column) and inbreeding (Inbreed column) is not more than 15%.
 Bear in mind that the STAR composite is not fully crossbred like an F1 cross that expresses 100% potential heterosis or hybrid vigor.
 Genetic software programs have been used to make these useful calculations.
 As stated elsewhere at this website, crossbred and composite-bred cattle express important hybrid vigor, which further enhances genetic adaptation beyond the high level of breed complementarity (akin to icing on the cake).
 Often times several reassigned planned matings have to be made to finally meet the above described parameters.
 Below is a table showing three STAR bulls and a sample of cow mate cohorts that were destined for matings in summer 2015.
 The table was developed from a spreadsheet using Excel.